Krishnx21/Krishnx21/README.md

 <tr>
 <td width="50%" valign="top">

-### 📤 Cloud File Sharing URL
+### 📤 Cloud File Sharing

 **Problem.** Sharing a file via a link is easy; sharing it *safely* is the hard part — a link that works for anyone forever isn't sharing, it's a leak with a delay.

 **Solution.** JWT-scoped share links with defined access windows, backed by Cloudinary for storage so the app isn't managing raw file I/O itself.

-**Challenge.** Getting the scope right: A token needs to prove *what* it grants access to and *until when*, without requiring a database round-trip on every access check..
+**Challenge.** Getting the scope right: a token needs to prove *what* it grants access to and *until when*, without requiring a database round-trip on every access check.

 **Lesson.** Authorization is much easier to get wrong quietly than authentication is — a missing expiry check doesn't throw an error, it just works forever.